 \label{sec:data}

-AMs rely on two types of data: predictors, that are meteorological variables describing the state of the atmosphere at a synoptic scale, and the predictand, which is the local weather time series one wants to predict.
+AMs rely on two types of data: predictors, which are meteorological variables describing the state of the atmosphere at a synoptic scale, and the predictand, which is the local weather time series that is to be predicted.

-When working in the Perfect Prognosis framework \citep{Klein1963}, the meteorological archive from which the predictors are extracted is usually a reanalysis dataset.
-Oppositely, other applications of AMs for wind forecasting are based on a Model Output Statistics context \citep[MOS, see][]{Glahn1972}, and thus use forecast archives or reforecast products \citep[e.g.,][]{DelleMonache2013, DelleMonache2011, Alessandrini2015, Junk2015, Junk2015c}.
+When working in the perfect prognosis framework \citep{Klein1963}, the meteorological archive from which the predictors are extracted is usually a reanalysis dataset.
+Conversely, other applications of AMs to wind forecasting are based on a model output statistics method \citep[MOS, see][]{Glahn1972}, and thus employ forecast archives or reforecast products \citep[e.g.,][]{DelleMonache2013, DelleMonache2011, Alessandrini2015, Junk2015, Junk2015c}.

-In the present study, the NCEP-NCAR reanalysis I dataset \citep[6-hourly, 17 pressure levels at a resolution of 2.5\degree, see][]{Kalnay1996} was used, but it could have been any other reanalysis dataset.
-This dataset is relatively old, even though still widely used, and better results may be expected with more recent datasets.
-However, we can safely make the assumption that if the optimization technique works for this reanalysis dataset, it will also work on an improved one.
+In the present study, the NCEP-NCAR reanalysis I dataset \citep[six-hourly, 17 pressure levels at a resolution of 2.5\degree, see][]{Kalnay1996} is employed, but this could be replaced with any other reanalysis dataset.
+This dataset is relatively old, although it is still widely used, and better results may be expected with more recent datasets.
+However, we can safely assume that if an optimization technique works for this reanalysis dataset, it will also work for an improved one.

-The predictand (which is to be predicted) was here the daily precipitation (0540~UTC to 0540~UTC the following day) measured at the MeteoSwiss' stations network in the catchment of interest.
-The time series from every available gauging station were averaged over subregions of approximately 500~km$^{2}$ \citep[see][for the details]{Horton2012a} in order to smooth local effects \citep{Obled2002, Marty2012}.
-The time series need to be split into a calibration and an independent validation periods.
+Here, the predictand (which is to be predicted) is the daily precipitation (0540~UTC to 0540~UTC the following day) measured at the MeteoSwiss network of stations in the catchment of interest.
+The time series from every available gauging station were averaged over subregions of approximately 500~km$^{2}$ \citep[see][for details]{Horton2012a} in order to smooth local effects \citep{Obled2002, Marty2012}.
+The time series must be split into calibration and independent validation periods.

 \section{The considered analog method}